Thomas Littleton, PhD, Associate Administrator

 Thomas Littleton is the inaugural Associate Administrator for Transit Safety and Oversight at the Federal Transit Administration in Washington, D.C.

 The FTA Office of Safety and Oversight administers a national transit safety program and monitors program compliance to ensure safe, reliable, and equitable transit service in accordance with FTA policy and regulatory requirements.
-The FTA Office of Transit Safety and Oversight implements and oversees safety and security standards for all modes of public transit in the United States.
-Additionally, the FTA Office of Transit Safety and Oversight provides programmatic oversight to more than $11 billion each year.
+The office implements and oversees safety standards for all modes of public transit in the United States.
+Additionally, the office provides programmatic oversight to more than $11 billion of transit investment each year.
 This position leverages Tom’s extensive background in safety operations to usher in a new era of transit safety.

 Kimberly Burtch, Acting Deputy Associate Administrator